atgitbit/LiitBankAdminSystem/README.md

 ### Bank application with CRUD operation - ongoing project.

-This application is made with the code-first approach and Mvc pattern in .NET Core 6 (VS 2022).
+This application is made with the code-first approach and MVC pattern in .NET Core 6 (VS 2022).
 I have scaffolded and modified the identity login and registration.

 #### Database
 SQL

-Nugget
+#### Nugget
 microsoft.aspnetcore.identity.entityframeworkcore 6.0.8
 microsoft.aspnetcore.identity.ui 6.0.8
 microsoft.entityframeworkcore.sqlserver 6.0.8